deaxmachina/bbc-challenge/README.md

 ## Usage
 The build is very simple, it can be opened with live-server or similar, or simply with the html’s URL.
 I chose not to use webpack or similar, and modules are not installed with node.
 In terms of external modules, I only used D3 and an IE CSS polyfill.
+It should be responsive on devices as small as an iPhone 5.

 ## Concept
 I followed the style of other BBC visual articles.
 For the visualisations, I tried to make something intuitive, where the information is displayed both as text and as an interactive.
 I chose to create a search box for the cities, where a selection of a city triggers two graphs to update – one which represents PM2.5 particles (there are as many particles as the actual number) ‘floating in the air’, and one as cigarettes for the number of cigarettes ‘smoked’.